gopinathdanda/installation-issues/ubuntu-grub-rescue.md

 ## Resolution

-### Creating a bootable disk on Mac OSX 10.11.1 El Capitan
+### Creating a Ubuntu bootable USB on Mac OSX 10.11.1 El Capitan

 <strong>Note:</strong> Live bootable Ubuntu USB flash drive created using Unetbootin on Mac (OSX 10.11.1 El Capitan) was not able to boot up the PC.